rtlong/gmate/README.markdown

-# GMate
+# GMate - Gedit 3

 ### *NOTE*: I'm updating some of the scripts and plugins for use with GNOME 3.

+**Due GSettings need of complied schemas, there's no easy way to provide plugin configuration right now.
+The GNOME devs are looking into this.** See <https://bugzilla.gnome.org/show_bug.cgi?id=649717> for more info.

+Migrated right now (without support for settings):

+* FuzzyOpen (using GeditMessageBus to connect to filebrowser)
+* Gemini
+* Rails File Loader
+* Zencoding
+* Smart Indent

 This package contains some gedit improvements to make it more similar to TextMate.
 The package contain code snippets, plugins, and an automatic registration of rails-related files.

-If you have issues with one of the plugins included in Gmate or have suggestions please fill an issue in <http://github.com/gmate/gmate/issues>
+If you have issues with one of the plugins included in Gmate or have suggestions please fill an issue in <http://github.com/mereghost/gmate/issues>

 ## GMate package include